RedHatInsights/insights-ansible-check/README.rst

 For ``insights-policy-check`` to be able to log into Insights from the control system.

-If you are running  ``insights-policy-check`` as root, and your control system is registered to either Red Hat Insights or Red Hat Subscription Manager, ``insights-policy-check`` can log into Insights already.
+For the Control system, if you are running  ``insights-policy-check`` as root, and your control system is registered to either Red Hat Insights or Red Hat Subscription Manager, ``insights-policy-check`` can log into Insights already.

 Otherwise, you must put a Red Hat username/password in ``~/.insights.conf``::
   [insights-client]